 Although you can fully recover from addiction and achieve lifelong recovery, addiction has no known cure.
 That means taking your treatment seriously is essential to your recovery.
 Inpatient and outpatient programs provide you with the skills and tools necessary to prepare for life without drugs and alcohol.
-Sober living is a great way to support your recovery following completion of inpatient or outpatient programs, and it’s important to know what characteristics to look for in a sober living home.
+Sober living is a great way to support your recovery following completion of inpatient or outpatient programs at an Orange County rehab, and it’s important to know what characteristics to look for in a sober living home.

 Battling a substance abuse disorder, addiction, or alcoholism can make it difficult to live a healthy and normal life.
 Addiction is also a fearsome and deadly disease, as drug overdoses have become the leading cause of unintentional death in the United States.
 Worse yet, overdoses are the overall leading cause of death among Americans under the age of 50.
 Since addiction doesn’t discriminate, anyone, regardless of age, race, or gender, can ultimately struggle with a substance abuse disorder.

 Addiction occurs when you compulsively abuse drugs or alcohol despite wanting to stop or dealing with negative consequences as a result of your use.
 Addiction can interfere with your ability to make logical and rational decisions.
 This can put you at an increased risk of engaging in high-risk behaviors.
 When you become dependent on your substance of choice, you prioritize your substance use over other obligations.

 As addiction progresses, your tolerance builds, requiring you to continuously increase your use in order to feel the same pleasurable effects.
 If your substance of choice is expensive, that can mean spending excessive amounts of money on your habit.
 You may even choose to spend money buying your substance of choice at the expense of paying your bills, which can lead to homelessness, debt, and unemployment.